Frequently Asked Questions about Editing

 2) When will the work begin on my manuscript or writing project?

-I begin work as soon as payment clears.
+I begin work as soon as payment clears, as long as no one is ahead of you.
 After mutually agreeing to work together, you will be given a short Author Agreement to fill out.
 This will tell you the cost, delivery time frame, and name of your project.
 You will need to fax, scan, or e-mail back the form, and then make payment by clicking on the “Payment Page” button.
 The process is very simple.

 3) Do you follow any particular style guide?

 I default to Chicago Manual of Style, but I can also use AP if you request it.
 I can also employ APA for scholarly works.